 The following four courses are recommended for certificate students:

-CI7081 – Attitude Formation and Change in Medical Education: This course focuses on attitude formation and change theories in terms of the goals and objectives in medical educational settings.
+CI7081 – Attitude Formation and Change in Medical Education (3 credit hours): This course focuses on attitude formation and change theories in terms of the goals and objectives in medical educational settings.
 Theoretically sound ideas for influencing student attitudes, and the value decisions which medical educators must make when deciding to influence attitudes, will be introduced and studied.
 Reactive and unobtrusive measures for assessing student attitudes will be examined.

-CI7082 – Human and Adult Learning in Medical Education: This course provides an introduction to cognitive theories of human learning and memory with an emphasis on the application of this approach to the understanding and improvement of learning in instructional settings, particularly in medical education settings.
+CI7082 – Human and Adult Learning in Medical Education (3 credit hours): This course provides an introduction to cognitive theories of human learning and memory with an emphasis on the application of this approach to the understanding and improvement of learning in instructional settings, particularly in medical education settings.

 CI7083 – Application of Instructional Design and Technology in Medical Education (3 credit hours): This course is designed to provide fundamental knowledge about instructional design, including relevant learning theories, in conjunction with the computer technology tools that impact the teaching and learning in medical education.
 Course participants will explore and evaluate how, when, and why technology should be infused into education.
 Experience will be gained in the development and use of instructional applications including computers and educational software.
 Emphasis will be placed on creating collaborative teaching environments, eLearning courses and media-enhanced presentations using specific software and/or Web 2.0 tools (e.g., Blogs, Wikis, Social Networks, Social Bookmarks, Podcasts, RSS Feeds, and Photo Sharing).
 In addition, this course will address potential legal and ethical issues regarding computer-based technologies.